makrai/notes/rothe1907-pretrainded-seq-gen.md

 * sometimes the vocabulary given from a public checkpoint might not be optimal for a certain task
 * the BERT vocabulary was already optimal for DiscoFuse
 * GPT: still behind the fully initialized setup.
-Finally, we experimented with
-* a more sensitive way of training the model, meaning that
+* Finally, we tried a more sensitive way of training the model
   * for 100k steps, we only train the new word embeddings
   * then we fine-tune the entire model for another 300k steps
   * still way behind the fully initialized setup